redsolver/SkyFS/README.md

-# File System DAC
+# SkyFS

-The File System DAC manages a virtual encrypted file system structure and exposes methods to manipulate it to Skynet apps.
+SkyFS manages a virtual encrypted file system structure and exposes methods to manipulate it to Skynet apps.

-This DAC uses the https://github.com/SkynetLabs/skystandards data structures.
+It uses the https://github.com/SkynetLabs/skystandards data structures.

 ## Features